arcaraynier/arcaraynier/README.md

-..## Hi 👋, I'm Raynier G. Arca ↕
+Hi 👋, I'm Raynier G. Arca
 ......
 Hey! <br>.
 Carpe Diem.
 <br>
 <br><br>

-.
-:sparkles: I'm currently upskilling through coursera and udemy <br> <br>
+I'm currently upskilling through coursera and udemy <br> <br>

 There are certain things .to know about life.
 :envelope: How to reach me? .